noah-nuebling/redirection-service/README.md

 Discussion:

 Choose `target` names that are as specific to the use-case as possible.
-E.g. right now (05.09.2024) there are some places with a "Tip me on PayPal" link and some with a "Buy me a Milkshake" link.
-These both currently link to the same place, but we still create 2 different `target`s so we can change the independently.
+E.g. right now (05.09.2024) there are some places with a "Tip me on PayPal" link and some places with a "Buy me a Milkshake" link.
+These both currently link to the same place, but we still create 2 different `target`s so we can change them independently.

 Possible values for the `&target=` param: